Here are, in no particular order, a few of my research interests and some projects I have enjoyed working on.

 2014 - 2019

 Since a considerable amount of my research required state of the art cell physics simulation, I developed a specialized cell physics engine.
 MecaCell is an open-source platform for the agent-based simulation of cells, with a strong focus on modularity and performance.
 Depending on the core physics model used, it is able to handle several millions of cells on a conventional CPU.
 It is a lightweight platform designed with artificial life and morphogenetic engineering in mind.
-It has been in use throughout most of my PhD and for my current Postdoc - and it keeps getting better.
+It has been in use throughout most of my PhD and postdocs.

 • MecaCell: an Open-source Efficient Cellular Physics Engine